yashmakhija/telegram-uploader/README.md

    - Get the channel ID (use a tool like @username_to_id_bot)
    - Set your PostgreSQL database URL
    - Configure your public URL and admin API key
+   - For large file support: Add Telegram API ID and Hash

 5. Set up the database: